jnrbo/go.example.environment/README.md

 To make it work, you need to create a localhost postgres database named `database_test` with user `juniorbarros` and **without password**.

+You also need a table with the name `customers` and the attributes: `id, name, email`